NaJiwoong/Madcamp_first/README.md

 - Glide 3.7.0

 ## Description
 &nbsp;&nbsp;&nbsp;&nbsp;This repository is for madcamp project of first week.
 In this project, we make an android application with three tabs.
-Each tab has its own content respectively: Address book, Photo gallery, Undecided content.
+Each tab has its own content respectively: Address book, Photo gallery, TodoList.

 #### Tab1